 Correction of personal information

+Solomon Brothers aims to ensure that your personal information is accurate and complete.
+Please contact Solomon Brothers if the information you have provided changes, and we will use all reasonable efforts to correct the information we hold.
 If you would like to correct personal information that we hold about you, you can write to our Privacy Officer at our contact details listed below.

 The Privacy Officer will review your complaint, consider our conduct in relation to the complaint and the requirements of the APPs, and will consider appropriate action.
 The Privacy Officer will inform you of its decision within 30 days of receiving the complaint.

 If you are unhappy following the determination of the Privacy Officer, you may appeal the determination of the Privacy Officer to our Managing Partner.
-If you are unhappy with the outcome of an appeal to our Managing Partner, you may make a complaint to the Office of the Australian Information Commissioner.

 Our contact details